 West of Lake Tahoe is a wilderness area that you can visit to experience the habitats of black bears.
 The mountainous landscape called Desolation Wilderness is a breathtaking sea of granite that’s accessible to hikers and overnight campers on trips that you’ll need to reserve with the park ranger’s office months in advance.
 Since the area includes extreme wilderness, the rangers and the Lake Tahoe Basin Management Unit need to keep track of each person who enters the area.
 You will certainly want to visit Mount Tallac, an elevated mountain peak with trails and views.

 Emerald Bay is the home of Vikingsholm, Lake Tahoe’s hidden castle that is available to tour.
 Built in the late 1960s as a summer home, it’s a magnificent piece of Scandinavian architecture in a spectacular setting.
 Tours are open from May through September.
+While you’re there, be sure to grab a photo in front of Eagle Waterfalls, the only waterfall that flows directly from the mountains to the lake.
+Take a tour by boat and see the incredible castle from a different perspective.
+Get more information on boat tours of the castle here.

 Fallen Leaf Lake